o-romanova/Portfolio/babytracker/readme.md

 Filtering the individual charts in the selected layout doesn't provide any additional value, therefore, not too much freedom for the viewers.

 #### Calculations
-I introduced several additional calculations to display day/night sleep and feeding and to calculate KPIs and particularly total parent time.
+I introduced several additional calculations to display day/night sleep and feeding and to calculate the key measures and particularly total parent time.

-First, I wanted to use quite complex logic for day/night sleep since the pattern was too chaotic, but for the same reason the best solution turned out to make it simple.
+In the beginning, I wanted to use quite complex logic for day/night sleep since the pattern was too chaotic, but for the same reason the best solution turned out to make it simple.

 For calculating parent time, I decided to add up the following:   feeding duration + diaper change instances * 5 min + outdoor time + 1 h + day sleep instances * 1.5 h + 2 h preparation for night sleep.

-Not all activities were recorded throughout the entire period: breastfeeding ended in the end of 2021, we said good bye to diapers in Summer 2022, and I just stopped recording our walks and meals in the end of 2022 and beginning of 2023 respectively.
+Not all activities were recorded throughout the entire period: breastfeeding ended in the end of 2021; we said good bye to the diapers in the Summer of 2022, and I stopped recording our walks and meals in the end of 2022 and beginning of 2023 respectively.

 Therefore, the average numbers on top (breastfeeding, diaper change etc) will be wrong in case a viewer selects the end date after the activity wasn't recorded (and the start date will still return some values).
 But I decided not to limit the date range out of curiosity.
-In production environment, the choice would be in favour of stability and correctness.
+In the production environment, the choice would be in favour of stability and correctness.

 ### Summary
-Well, the numbers are really frightening, but if I had such information before I had my daughter, that could help a lot.
+Well, the numbers are really frightening, but if I had such information before I had my daughter, that could help a lot with planning.
 Even though all babies and parents are different, I still remember my devastation that breastfeeding takes so much time.
 Being more prepared would be benefitial for sure.